Select Page

 The memorial fulfills several important functions:

-When planning a visit to the Sachsenhausen Memorial, it’s essential to allocate a sufficient amount of time to fully absorb the experience.
+Any visit to the Sachsenhausen Memorial should be scheduled with sufficient time in order to be able to capture the gravity of the situation.
 Here are a few tips to help you make the most of your visit:

 1. Guided Tours